Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Other Must-Haves

-Even the best monitors and cables are only going to get you so far in the world of recording and production.
-With only the bare essentials, you’re going to be limited in what you can do and what types of projects you can tackle.
+Even the best monitors and cables can only take you so far in recording and production.
+With just the bare essentials, your capabilities—and the types of projects you can take on—will be limited.

 Monitor Stands